 - 2) Using a small flathead screwdriver, rotate the screws 1 to 2 turns counter-clockwise to release the locking cams. - 3) Pull the receptacle off the back of the switch assembly being careful not to damage the pins. - D. Switch Assembly Removal Procedure: - 1) Turn the battery switch OFF and disconnect the battery (ref.
 AMM Ch.
-24-30-01). - 2) Unplug the switch's 4-pin connector from the ice mode wire harness located behind the instrument panel (not shown). - 3) Remove the pushbutton per the pushbutton removal procedure. - 4) Using a small flathead screwdriver, rotate the two mounting screws 2 to 3 turns counter-clockwise to release the mounting cams. - 5) Pull the switch assembly toward you through the glareshield far enough to access the back of the receptacle. - 6) Remove the receptacle per the receptacle removal procedure. - 7) Remove the receptacle and switch assembly from the glareshield. - 8) Retain any mounting sleeves, spacer, and seals installed with the switch assembly and note the quantity and order in which they were installed.
+24-30-01). - 2) Unplug the switch's 4-pin connector from the Ice Mode wire harness located behind the instrument panel (not shown). - 3) Remove the pushbutton per B. Pushbutton Removal Procedure. - 4) Using a small flathead screwdriver, rotate the two mounting screws 2 to 3 turns counter-clockwise to release the mounting cams. - 5) Pull the switch assembly toward you through the mounting hole just far enough to access the back of the receptacle. - 6) Remove the receptacle per C. Receptacle Removal Procedure. - 7) Remove the receptacle and switch assembly from the instrument panel or glareshield. - 8) Retain any mounting sleeves, spacer, and seals installed with the switch assembly and note the quantity and order in which they were installed.

-INSTALLATION - ANNUNCIATOR SWITCH
+INSTALLATION - ICE MODE ANNUNCIATOR SWITCH

-- 1) If a replacement ice mode annunciator switch is being installed, first disassemble the replacement unit as follows: - a.
-Remove the receptacle per the receptacle removal procedure. - b.
-Remove the pushbutton per the pushbutton removal procedure. - c.
+- 1) If a replacement Ice Mode annunciator switch is being installed, first disassemble the replacement unit as follows: - a.
+Remove the receptacle per C. Receptacle Removal Procedure. - b.
+Remove the pushbutton per B. Pushbutton Removal Procedure. - c.
 Using a small flathead screwdriver, rotate the two mounting screws 2 to 3 turns counter-clockwise to release the mounting cams. - d.
 Remove the mounting sleeves and spacer that come with the switch assembly.
-Leave one seal on the switch assembly just behind the panel mounting flange. - 2) Place the required number of mounting sleeves and spacer (if needed) over the receptacle in the same order as previously removed. - 3) Insert the receptacle through the hole in the glareshield from the forward side. - 4) Install the receptacle on the switch assembly. - 5) Using a small flathead screwdriver, rotate the two locking screws on the back of the receptacle clockwise to engage the locking cams in the locked position.
-Do not overtighten the screws. - 6) Install the switch assembly through the hole in the glareshield so that the word "TOP" is oriented in the proper direction. - 7) Push the mounting sleeves and spacer (if needed) over the switch assembly and against the glareshield. - 8) Using the screwdriver, rotate the two mounting screws inside the front of the switch clockwise to engage the mounting cams and hold the switch snug on the glareshield.
+Leave one seal on the switch assembly just behind the panel mounting flange. - 2) Place the required number of mounting sleeves and spacer (if needed) over the receptacle in the same order as previously removed. - 3) Insert the receptacle through the mounting hole from the forward side. - 4) Install the receptacle on the switch assembly. - 5) Using a small flathead screwdriver, rotate the two locking screws on the back of the receptacle clockwise to engage the locking cams in the locked position.
+Do not overtighten the screws. - 6) Install the switch assembly through the mounting hole so that the word "TOP" is oriented in the proper direction. - 7) Push the mounting sleeves and spacer (if needed) over the switch assembly and against the back of the instrument panel or glareshield. - 8) Using the screwdriver, rotate the two mounting screws inside the front of the switch clockwise to engage the mounting cams and hold the switch in place.
 Do not overtighten the screws.